elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 ## Generating a Migration

-Now we'll need to update the database so it knows about the new fields we we're adding to our players.
+Now we'll need to update the database so it knows about the new fields we are adding to our players.
 Let's run the following command to generate a migration
 file: